BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

-**In short, user research helps teams create better products in a more focused and efficient manner.**
+**User research helps teams efficiently create better and more focused products**

-Prioritizing on the features and improvements that make the biggest difference is crucial.
-What precisely those are is often a matter of heavy debate with clashing opinions and rationale.
-A great way to get past individual views is to make data-informed decisions.
+Prioritizing features that make the most significant difference is crucial.
+Those features are seldom apparent, and their discovery is often the result of debate and critical thinking.
+If you find yourself stuck, try making data-informed decisions.

-User research creates data from the start and end points of our efforts.
-Products are created because there are specific unaddressed needs, then they go through development and finally back in the hands of the target audience for use and evaluation.
-We are often too occupied with the complexities of development, but the real measure of success is whether users' needs are satisfied.
+The results are appropriate product roadmaps, better-focused team efforts, and happier users.
+This is especially important for projects with limited resources, in which many open-source efforts are.

 </div>

-User research allows us to effectively connect these dots and highlight the quickest path between them.
-The end-result are more appropriate product roadmaps, better-focused team efforts, and happier users.
-This is especially important for projects with limited resources, which many open-source efforts are.

-## Unique aspects of user research in Bitcoin
+## User research is different with Bitcoin

-There are many ways in which research and development are similar to other digital products.
-To avoid repeating techniques and approaches that have been well-documented elsewhere, let's look at some areas in which Bitcoin may be different and unique.
+In some ways, research and development are the same from industry to industry.
+But that’s not always the case with Bitcoin.
+To avoid repeating what has already been said about doing product R&D elsewhere, we’ll look at how it’s different on planet Bitcoin.

 ### Global audiences and use cases